 Dramamine addiction is becoming much more common than most people realize.
 This medication can easily be purchased at most pharmacies, grocery stores and other retailers.
 The ease of obtaining it is one reason why it is becoming so popular; especially among younger people.

 Many people are addicted to this drug without realizing it.
-Those that do realize they have addictions may feel stuck, and have no idea how to stop.
+Those that do realize they have an addiction to Dramamine may feel stuck, and have no idea how to stop.
 Fortunately, help is available to anyone who has been abusing Dramamine, and it is possible to recover.

 Dramamine’s chemical or generic name is Dimenhydrinate.
 It is an antihistamine medication that is available over the counter.
 This drug is recommended only for short-term use.
-In fact, when it is used appropriately, an on as-needed basis, it can be quite effective.
+In fact, when it is used appropriately, an on as-needed basis, it can be quite effective in treating motion sickness and inner-ear problems.

 Dramamine is marketed under several different brand names all over the world.
 These include: